CharlyReux/evolvable-by-design-tutorial/README.md

 This is a new paradigm and a new way of developing a UI, but it allows for a better maintainability and less time-consuming changes to be made, especially in the long run.

-Now that you have the basics, You are now ready to start to the study, Head back to https://github.com/CharlyReux/evolvable-by-design-research/tree/master/experiments/crossover-developers-study/experimentation/README.md to get started.
+Answer the tutorial section in the google form, and then, now that you have the basics, You are now ready to start to the study, Head back to https://github.com/CharlyReux/evolvable-by-design-research/tree/master/experiments/crossover-developers-study to get started.